Rhytidectomy

 Age-related changes in the face may include changes to the underlying bone structure, a reduction in subcutaneous volume, and decreased skin elasticity.
 These factors can alter facial contours and definition, and may contribute to the appearance of lines or folds in the skin.

-What is Rhytidectomy?
+What is Rhytidectomy (Facelift)?

 Rhytidectomy, also known as facelift surgery, is a procedure that repositions the soft tissues of the midface and lower face and removes areas of excess skin.
 This typically involves adjustment of the deeper musculoaponeurotic system (SMAS) layers as well as the skin to support a change in facial contours.